OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_advancedtutorial.md

 ## 1. Introduction

-After you have completed our first tutorial, whose result is a functional order management application, **OMNIA Advanced Tutorial** focus on advanced behaviour modeling and data analysis.
+Now that you have completed our [beginner tutorial](omnia3_beginnertutorial.html), whose result is a functional order management application, we'll now focus on advanced behaviour modeling, using native and external APIs, and an introduction to data analysis elements **Lists**, **Queries** and **Dashboards**.

-In *advanced behaviours* area, we will explore how to comunicate with **OMNIA's native API**, in order to improve the user experience, and an external API.
+In **3.
+Advanced Behaviours** area, we will explore how to comunicate with **OMNIA's native API**, in order to improve the user experience, and an **External API**.
 As a external API, [Discogs](https://www.discogs.com/developers/) was chosen for this example.

-In *data analysis*, we will explore how to model new lists and how to create dashboards on OMNIA.
+In point **4.
+Data analysis**, we will explore how to model new lists and how to create dashboards on OMNIA.

 ## 2. Prerequisites